bih-metabolomics/MSlineaR/README.md

 ---

 # MSlineaR

+Thank you for your interest on MSlineaR.
+If you use it please cite:

+**Janine Wiebach, Ulrike Bruning, Álvaro Fernández-Ochoa, Jochen Kruppa-Scheetz, Maëlle Bonhomme, Dominique Votion, Jennifer Kirwan "MSlineaR software: a new R package assessing linearity to improve quality assurance and statistical robustness in untargeted metabolomics" paper in preparation**

 `MSlineaR` is a dataset tool to reduce the risk of false positives by limiting datasets to only high quality data (in combination with other more standard filtering steps such as with RSD or D-ratios).
 It reduces a dataset to only those signals that show a clear linear response in signal when the concentraton is increased.
 It requires a dataset which includes either serial concentrated or diluted compounds.
 It can be used for targeted and untargeted metabolomic data sets.
 In short the package use a serial diluted or concentrated data set to determine the linear portion of the dilution/calibration curve.
 Therefore the following steps will be performed:

 1. The data will be checked and transformed.